amirmc/mirage-www/tmpl/blog/mirage-entropy.md

 This leaves us with the problem of boot-time entropy.
-Not only can the saved random seed be reused by cloning the disk image, but in many cases, a MirageOS unikernel is running without such a storage at all!
+Not only can the saved random seed be reused by cloning the disk image, but in many cases, a MirageOS unikernel is running without such storage at all!

 Following the design of [Whirlwind RNG][not-so-random], we employ an entropy [bootstrapping loop][bootstrap-code].
 It's an iterated computation, which